ZephaniahPendyala/helix-automation-blueprint/Helix-Runbook.md

 HELIX is a zero-touch automation pipeline that connects five IBM tools into one closed-loop system.
 When a server has a problem, HELIX detects it, raises a ticket, checks whether it is allowed to act, scales the resource, generates the code to make the change permanent, and closes every ticket.
 All of this happens without a single human doing anything.

 This document is a step-by-step guide to build this system from scratch.
 You do not need to be an expert.
 If you follow each section in order, you will have a working environment at the end.
+This document provides A conceptual implementation blueprint designed for real world environments it outlines how existing IBM tools can be integrated into a closed loop automation system.

 ---